YannosK/Parallel_Systems-Control_and_Computing_MSc/assignment_2/ex2/TO-DO.md

     - yes keep them
 4. [ ] if rows method or columns method is better
     - columns method has a huge performance dip
-5. [ ] if something needs to run again
+5. [x] if something needs to run again
-    - [ ] run again for columns with no parallel code for the matrix initialization
+    - [x] run again for columns with no parallel code for the matrix initialization
+        * Is it better? ---> Still peak around 1000 iterations and not that much different, so I keep the old with parallel code

 What follows is a study of these